AxelUlmestig/intro-to-cs/README.md

 ## 1. NAND Gates <a name="nand-gates"></a>

-The NAND (Not AND) function is a function that accepts to boolean variables (bits) and returns on boolean.
+The NAND (Not AND) function is a function that accepts two boolean variables (bits) and returns one boolean.
 It will only return `false` (0) if both arguments are `true` (1).

 The function's truth table looks like this: